 - Groups and Workshops

 - Individual Therapy: Many students meet with the therapist, one-to-one, usually weekly, to work through personal concerns.

 - Crisis Counseling: At times a student is experiencing personal issues that need immediate assistance.

 - Referrals: Provide resources for off-campus groups, medical or psychiatric services that offer more or different services from those available at Concordia University.

 Is it confidential?

-Counseling services are confidential.
-No information can be released without the written consent of the counselee.
-Exceptions required by law include reporting threats of suicide or homicide, or suspected child abuse.
+CAPS is confidential.
+No information can be released without the written consent of the student.
+Exceptions required by law include reporting threats of suicide or homicide, or suspected child abuse, etc.

 Where is the Psychological Counseling Center located?

 The Counseling Center is located in the Wellness Center which can be found in the lower level of the Student Union building.